-- Give yourself a sheet mask.
+Do a sheet mask.
 You may be embarrassed to prance around the plane with what looks like a ghost's face, but you'll be radiant upon exiting the flight.

 Learn to meditate.
-There's no better time to give meditation a try than when you're stuck seated for long periods of time.
+There's no better time to give meditation a try than when you're stuck seated for hours.

-- Eat a healthy snack.
+Eat a healthy snack.
 Bring your own snacks on the plane to stay healthy.
 That way you won't worry about missing the dinner cart, either!

-- Start a gratitude journal.
+Start a gratitude journal.
 Start small: Write down three things for every day of the past week you feel thankful for.
 Keep the habit when you reach your destination.